 - Internet streaming service for live TV

-- Prices from $16 per month – the lowest price in the industry!
+- Priced at just $20 a month – the lowest price in the industry!

 - Channels include HGTV, AMC, Comedy Central, A&E, History, TLC and more